EngineeringSoftcodes/Dynamic-Rise-Photo-Editor/README.md

-# Dynamic-Rise-Photo-Editor
+Trademark Ownership Notice

-Dynamic Rise™ Photo Editor
+Dynamic Rise™ Photo Editor is a trademark of Engineering Softcodes ™, designed for professional and creative image editing.

+© 2025 Engineering Softcodes ™.
+All rights reserved.